Interested in Dual Enrollment?

 The Dual Enrollment Procedures and Steps document, linked below, lists the steps to complete the DE registration process.
 Please keep this checklist for your records.
 Each of the other documents is required.
 Please review all of these forms, sign, and return to Mrs. Salo or Mr. Walker in the Counseling Office in Building A. Click the A icon next to each file for more download and accessibility options.

-All required paperwork for Spring 2023 participants is due November 1.
+All Dual Enrollment paperwork for Spring 2024 is due November 1st.

 DE Helpful Links